7 Household Items That Should Never Be Flushed Down the Toilet

 Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

-Yes, many "flushable" wipes don’t actually break down easily and could cause clogs to your pipes.
+No, many "flushable" wipes do not necessarily break down quickly and can cause clogs in your pipes.

-No. Baby wipes shouldn’t be flushed into the toilet as they do not dissolve easily and can cause obstructions.
+No. Baby wipes should never be flushed into the toilet since they are not able to dissolve easily and can cause obstructions.

 Do paper towels need to be used to flush?

-No. Paper towels are more dense than toilet paper and aren’t broken down as easily, leading to possible clogs in the plumbing system.
+No. Paper towels are thicker than toilet paper, and they don’t break down as easily, leading to possible clogs in the plumbing system.

-If you’re dealing with the problem of a blocked drain Don’t hesitate to call our professional plumbing assistance by calling Perth Blocked Drains Plumbing .
-We can help you unblock blocked drains drainage clearing, CCTV drain inspection, and pipe relining services to make sure your home is free of plumbing issues.
-Call us today to schedule an appointment.
+If you are dealing with blockage of your drain do not hesitate to contact our professional plumbing services by calling Perth Blocked Drains Plumbing .
+We offer unblocking blocked drains, drain clearing, CCTV drain inspection as well as pipe relining services to make sure your home is free of issues with drainage.
+Call us today for an appointment.

 Additional Information